dkrasner-debug/technicalprojects/README.md

 ## [Product Analysis](https://github.com/dkrasner-debug/technicalprojects/files/10329719/Krasner_IowaLiquorStores_Presentation.SQL.Excel.pdf)
 ### Research Question: _What product should this Iowa liquor company push based on sales and store data across the state?
-Why?_
+Why?
+Note: This was part of a General Assembly project._

 Tools: [SQL](https://bouncy-shoulder-4e3.notion.site/SQL-Project-Iowa-Liquor-Sales-GitHub-1fdc11634f1744a1810181f89d6113da), Excel

 ## [Market Analysis](https://github.com/dkrasner-debug/technicalprojects/files/10329720/Krasner_AirBnB_Presentation.Excel.pdf)
 ### Research Question: _What is the best location in DC in which to invest in an AirBnB?
-Why?_
+Why?
+Note: This was part of a General Assembly project._

 Tools: Excel